AkylbekSul/Code-converter/README.md

 npm install
 ```
 ### 3.Create a .env File
-Create a .env file in the root of the project and add your Gemini API key:
+Create a .env file in the root of the project and add your API key:
 ```
 API_KEY=your_api_key_here
 ```